a-thread/a-thread/README.md

 ### 👋 Hi!
 I'm Aiden
 Full-Stack Engineer with a strong background in graphic design.
-Passionate about accessability, tea, and cookery.
-Feel free to look around and [reach out](mailto:aiden.threadgoode@gmail.com) with any questions.
+Passionate about accessibility, tea, and cookery!
+Feel free to look around and [reach out](mailto:aiden.threadgoode@gmail.com) with any questions or recipes.

 > *Pronouns: he/him*